CircuitSetup/Split-Single-Phase-Energy-Meter/README.md

 There are a few options for doing this:
 - You can use the [EmonCMS.org service](https://emoncms.org/site/home), which costs roughly $15 a year with the data that we send from the energy meter (you don't _have_ to send all of the data)
 - [Install on a computer within your network](https://github.com/emoncms/emoncms).
 To do this, you will need to have [apache/php/mysql installed](https://www.znetlive.com/blog/how-to-install-apache-php-and-mysql-on-windows-10-machine/)) [This can also be done with a Raspberry Pi.](https://github.com/emoncms/emoncms/blob/master/docs/RaspberryPi/readme.md)
 - [Install on a remote web server](https://github.com/emoncms/emoncms).
-There are some very cheap ways this can be done if you're familar with setting up web applications.
+There are some very cheap ways this can be done if you're familiar with setting up web applications.

 If you install EmonCMS on a remote web server, or if your home network has a public facing port, this will make it possible to see data on the EmonCMS app ([Android](https://play.google.com/store/apps/details?id=org.emoncms.myapps) or [iOS](https://itunes.apple.com/us/app/emoncms/id1169483587?ls=1&mt=8)) when your phone is outside of your network.